bkpecho/bkpecho/README.md

 <h2>☕ About Me</h2>

-`Hey there! 👋`
+`Greetings,`

-`I'm Bryan, a software engineer who's all about creating fantastic web experiences.
-One of my absolute joys in this field is actively participating in open-source projects.`
+`I'm Bryan, a software engineer focused on crafting high-quality web experiences.
+I'm particularly passionate about contributing to open-source projects, as I believe in the power of collaborative development.`

-`When I'm not deep into the digital realm, you can catch me strumming away on my guitar or cherishing the delightful company of my trio of adorable doggos. 🎸🐶`
+`Outside of my professional pursuits, I enjoy playing guitar and spending time with my three dogs.
+These activities provide a welcome balance to my technical work.`

 <h3>🖥️ Technologies and Tools</h3>
 <table>